-Instructed as leading counsel for a serving Chief Constable in the Independent Inquiry into Child Sexual Abuse, chaired by Professor Alexis Jay, scheduled to commence public hearings in 2017
+Acting for a retired Chief Constable in the Independent Inquiry into Child Sexual Abuse, chaired by Professor Alexis Jay, scheduled to commence public hearings in 2018

 “Excellent tactical analysis, good rapport with clients and extraordinary courtroom presence.”

 Experience & Expertise

 Chris Daw QC acts only for private and insured clients, all of whom receive the time and attention to detail they demand.
 His client base consists of private individuals, corporations, regulated professionals and senior police officers.
 Although Chris has acted for international footballers, television producers, multi-national corporations and Chief Constables; most of his clients are not in the public eye and have no desire for the limelight.
 Many of those who instruct Chris are hard-working people, who find themselves, or a loved one, accused of a crime, which threatens to ruin their life.
 They want to do everything legally possible to protect themselves from imprisonment, damage to reputation and financial ruin.